kiwicopple/paul.copplest.one/docs/blog/human-memories.md

 );
 ```

 The real power of memories lies in the relationship _between_ various facts (the “edges” of a graph), which can be incredibly difficult to model without some sort of graph structure.
-This is because humans have some, well ... quirks.
+This is because humans have some quirks.

 To demonstrate, let’s consider how to model different types of facts that your users share.
 To list just a few: